ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A profile MUST NOT change the base CoRIM CDDL definition's semantics, which includes not changing or overloading names and numbers registered at IANA registries used by this document.
 For more detail, see {{sec-corim-profile-types}},

-* A validity period, which indicates the time period for which the CoRIM contents are valid.

 * Information about the supply chain entities responsible for the contents of the CoRIM and their associated roles.

 A CoRIM can be signed ({{sec-corim-signed}}) using COSE Sign1 to provide end-to-end security to the CoRIM contents.